 Set the A4 paper size (Portrait orientation) and the top, bottom, left and right margins to 20 mm or more.
 Letter size documents are not accepted.
 The English abstract, keywords, text, and references should be in two columns, with 24 characters per line and 46 lines per page (Please refer to the page setup used in the template.).

-The maximum number of manuscript pages is 10 pages for both oral and poster presenters.
+The maximum number of manuscript pages is 4 pages for both oral and poster presenters.
 However, this page count setting is an upper limit.
-This does not mean that the manuscript needs to be nearly 10 page long, but shorter pages are no problem.
-We recommend no more than 6 pages.
-Once accepted, please prepare a complete manuscript within 10 pages and a 200-character summary for the brochure.
+This does not mean that the manuscript needs to be nearly 4 page long, but shorter pages are no problem.
+Once accepted, please prepare a complete manuscript within 4 pages and a 750-character summary for the brochure.
 Of course, you can submit the same summary as the abstract of this manuscript.

 Structure of the manuscript